General J.D. Application Instructions

 If an applicant has questions regarding resident classification or would like to request a copy of the policy statement, he or she may contact the Office of Admissions, The University of Oklahoma, 1000 Asp Avenue, Norman, Oklahoma, 73019-0430 or by phone at (405) 325-2251.

 Admission to OU Law is highly competitive, and many factors are considered in the selection process.
-In addition to giving considerable weight to LSAT scores and undergraduate GPA, the Admissions Committee also examines more personal variables of motivation, character and capability.
+In addition to giving considerable weight to LSAT/GRE scores and undergraduate GPA, the Admissions Committee also examines more personal variables of motivation, character and capability.
 Insight into these variables can be derived from a careful examination of the resume, personal statement, letters of recommendation, and other contents in the file.

 The Admissions Committee believes that a diverse student body enriches the learning environment for all and, therefore, considers a wide range of subjective factors as part of its admission decisions.
 These include cultural, economic and educational background, grade trends, extracurricular and community activities, work experience, military achievements, graduate studies and adjustment to personal difficulties.